kckenneth/softlayer/application.md

 __Softlayer__

 Softlayer is a cloud server where you spin up your customized server and launch.
 It is the same as AWS EC2 provides.
 However there are a couple of differences between those cloud providers.
 Here we will explore softlayer in details.
 First you need to sign up Softlayer account.
 You need to fill up credit card information so that they will place a temporary charge of $0.25 to your account.
-Once you created your account, you can generate API key which you will use to execute your cloud server.
+Once you re done creating your account, you can generate API key which you will use to execute your cloud server.

 __Dockerfile__